Guidance for financial counsellors

 • an agency ensures that each person who provides the credit activity (or financial service) has undertaken appropriate training and has adequate skills and knowledge to provide the service.

-These are the same conditions also apply to financial counselling agencies that are exempt from the requirement to hold an AFS licence: see ASIC Corporations (Financial Counselling Agencies) Instrument 2017/792.
+These same conditions also apply to financial counselling agencies that are exempt from the requirement to hold an AFS licence: see the Corporations Regulations 2001.
 This exemption allows the financial counselling agency to provide financial advice in relation to a limited range of financial products such as deposits, general insurance and superannuation.

 Where can I get more information?